CerebriumAI/Tutorial-Data-Orchestration/tutorial.md

 If you now navigate to the **Flow Runs** tab, you should see a new run for your flow.
 Click it and observe it running in action!
 ![Orion Flow Runs](media/orion_dashboard_flow_run.png)

-Since it is just a CLI command, Orion can be setup on any hosted VM instance.
+Since it is just a CLI command, Orion can be set up on any hosted VM instance.
 Alternatively, Prefect also supplies a hosted version of Orion in the form of Prefect Cloud.
-If you'd like to learn to setup Prefect Cloud, check out the [Prefect Cloud documentation](https://docs.prefect.io/ui/cloud-getting-started/).
+If you'd like to learn to set up Prefect Cloud, check out the [Prefect Cloud documentation](https://docs.prefect.io/ui/cloud-getting-started/).